When does an Estate need an Administrator?

 We have the knowledge, expertise and experience to prepare an estate for administration and make an application to obtain and receive Letters of Administration for an estate.
 We can complete all the steps to ensure your estate is fully handled and you are aware of all the legalities.
 We will do this in a cost-effective manner while providing high quality professional service.
 We understand your needs and we are here to help.
-Just give us a call at 604-449-7779 for a free 10 minute telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 to schedule an appointment so we can assist you.

 How do I start the process of having obtaining Letters of Administration?

 To learn more see our blog on The New Wills Estates & Succession Act “WESA,” and what it means for British Columbians.